 the consummate Student of the Horse and promoted education in equitation

 management and all around horsemanship throughout his life.

-His equestrian skills were learned from formal education as well as from
+equestrian skills were learned from formal education as well as from the

-throughout the US, Canada and Australia and is author of the original
+the US, Canada and Australia and is author of the original Handbook Guide

 - He was a lecturer, clinician, and demonstrator of equine